sal55/langs/MLang/Tools.md

 ### Common to All Tools

 * All are a single executable file.
 No particular installation is necessary, just run it from wherever it happens to be
-* Most take a single input file (exception: extra .dll files for `aa` can be listed on the command line)
+* Most take a single input file *(exception: extra .dll files for `aa` can be listed on the command line)*
-* Usually the input file extension is not needed: it will know what files it deal with.
-(Exception: .dll files; for .ma files it is recommended)
+* Usually the input file extension is not needed: it will know what files it deal with. *(Exception: .dll files; for .ma files it is recommended)*
-* Usually there is a single output file: .exe, .asm, .ma etc (exception: some outputs will write an auxiliary file)
+* Usually there is a single output file: .exe, .asm, .ma etc *(exception: some outputs will write an auxiliary file)*

 ### M Compiler `mm.exe` for Windows

-For all examples, `prog.m` is the lead (or only) module of the application; `prog.ma` is the amalgatation sources of the application.
+For all examples, `prog.m` is the lead (or only) module of the application; `prog.ma` is the amalgamated sources of the application.

-    mm      prog        Compile to prog.exe
+    mm      prog        Compile to prog.exe (assumes -exe option) mm -exe prog        Compile to prog.exe
-    mm -exe prog        Compile to prog.exe (-exe is default) mm -asm prog        Compile to prog.asm
+    mm -asm prog        Compile to prog.asm
     mm -mx  prog        Compile to prog.mx (private exe/dll formats) mm -ml  prog        Compile to prog.ml and prog_exp.m (prog.q also planned) mm -dll prog        Compile to prog.dll (temporarily suspended) mm -run prog ...
-Compile in-memory run immediately (... represents any params of target program) mm      prog.ma     Compile amalgamation prog.ma to prog.exe; the lead module inside must be prog.m
+Compile in-memory then run immediately (... represents any params of target program) mm      prog.ma     Compile amalgamation prog.ma to prog.exe (above options can be used too)

     mm      prog.m      This works too; but you don't need the extension mm      prog.
 This compiles a module `prog`, with no extension.

-    mm -ma  prog        Create prog.ma amalgamation of all modules and support files, but not standard library files mm -mas prog        Same, but include standard library files mm -docs prog       (Auxiallary option) Write prog.txt contains functions with docstrings (WIP)
+    mm -ma  prog        Create prog.ma amalgamation of all modules and support files, but not standard library files mm -mas prog        Same, but include standard library files mm -docs prog       (Auxialary option) Write prog.txt contains functions with docstrings (WIP)

 Other options:

-    -out:file           Write output to file.exe, file.ma etc (or supply extension) -outpath:path       Write output file in given folder path -nosys              Do not include standard libraries
+    -out:file           Write output to file.exe, file.ma etc (or supply extension) -outpath:path       Write output file in given folder path, if not using -out -nosys              Do not include standard libraries
     -opt/-opt2          Optimisation (works only on M5 compiler; temporarily suspected on current M6) -opt1